What are the Ideal Elements of the 21st Century Classroom?

 Mobility in the 21st-century classroom is through standing tables – such as in the science laboratory, kidney tables, bean bags, exercise balls, etc. The possibilities are limitless and only limited by teacher and learner creativity.

-When the Metaverse becomes real, the shape of the classroom will take another leap, because it will be immersive in the virtual world.
+When the Metaverse becomes real, the shape of the classroom will take another leap.
+It will become immersive in the virtual world.

-Finally, the new classroom should not be bound by walls.
+Ultimately, the new classroom should not have its potential restricted by physical boundaries.
 Learners can have random and mobile lessons inside the school property, or even better, through excursions in the community and other areas of interest.

 These are helpful for their mental health, enhance creativity, and engage their senses.